ricardoquesada/unijoysticle/DOCUMENTATION.md

 ## Troubleshooting

-The first thing to do, is to download this C64 program and follow its intructions:
+The first thing to do: download and run this C64 program.
+Then follow its intructions:

   * [UniJoystiCle test program](https://github.com/ricardoquesada/unijoysticle/raw/master/tests/bin/unijoysticle_test_exo.prg)